BlackFrameAI/BlackFrameAI/README.md

 ---

+## ✅ Testing

+- Install development dependencies with `npm install`.
+- Run the JSDOM-powered interface tests with `npm test`.

+---

 ## 🛡️ Security Notes

 - The public site is completely static and served from GitHub Pages, limiting the attack surface to the vetted Utterances comment embed.